bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 object {
      boolean             rw babel-mac-default-apply;
      babel-mac-key-obj   rw babel-mac-keys<0..*>;
-} babel-mac-obj;
+} babel-mac-key-set-obj;
 ~~~~
 {: artwork-align="left"}

 babel-mac-default-apply:
-: A Boolean flag indicating whether this babel-mac instance is
+: A Boolean flag indicating whether this object instance is
   applied to all new babel-interface instances, by default.
   If "true", this instance is applied to
   new babel-interfaces instances at the time they are created, by including
-  it in the babel-interface-mac-keys list.
+  it in the babel-if-mac-key-sets list.
   If "false", this instance is not applied to new babel-interfaces
   instances when they are created.
   An implementation MAY choose